-Presets button Lets you collapse the presets control so that just the presets header is shown.
-When it is collapsed, the controls in the presets header change to those described below.
-Click again to expand the Presets control.
-Save Preset button Brings up the Save Presets 75 dialog.
+Save Brings up the Save Presets 3 dialog.
 This lets you save the current slider values as a new preset.
-Manage button Brings up the Manage Presets 77 dialog.
+Keyboard shortcut: F2 Manage Brings up the Manage Presets 85 dialog.
 This lets you rename, re-order or delete presets.
 It also lets you change the default female and male presets.
-Help button Brings up this help page.